mosip/mosip-infra/deployment/v3/utils/prop_migrator/README.md

 * Users can review the "manual-configuration.csv" file and follow the instructions for manual updates to the property files in the latest config branch.

-* After making the necessary manual changes, ensure to update the property files in the latest version of the config based on the guidance provided in the "manual-configuration.csv" file.
+* After making the necessary manual changes, please commit the changes to the latest config branch.

 * Remember that careful review and validation of the CSV files and the resulting manual updates are essential to ensure the correctness and consistency of the  configuration.
 Always keep backups of the original property files and use version control systems to track changes during the update process.